MaxHalford/maxhalford.github.io/content/links.md

 - [Todd W. Schneider](https://toddwschneider.com/) -- This guy is really good at exploratory data analysis.
 - [Yann Thaddée](https://espadrine.github.io/blog/) -- Not directly related to data science but interesting nonetheless.
 - [Colins Blog](https://www.solipsys.co.uk/new/ColinsBlog.html)
+- [Fabien Sanglard](https://fabiensanglard.net) -- Nothing to do with data science, but such good taste!

 ## Hall of fame